 On the one hand, whether or not an item is taxable should not control its designation as “income.”
 On the other hand, it seems more important to deal with whether or not the income is actually something that can be used by the parties.

-A substantial amount of case law has been developed where the noncustodial parent operates a business.
-This can be a most difficult area, and it may be necessary to resort to the decisions in other states.
+A substantial amount of case law has been developed where the non-custodial parent operates a business.
+This can be the most difficult area, and it may be necessary to resort to the decisions in other states.
 In that event, it is important to pay attention to each state’s definition of income.

 The Supreme Court of Montana has held that monies withdrawn from a business for personal use should be included in computing child support, even though the distributions were noted as shareholder loans.
 In re Marriage of Griffin, 909 P.2d 707 (Mont.
 1996).
 The decision was based on a reading of the Montana statute that included expense reimbursements from employment if they reduce living personal living expenses.

 In Fennell v.
 Fennell, 753 A.2d 866 (Pa.
 2000) the Pennsylvania high court held that the father’s proportional share of retained earnings of a Sub Chapter S-Corporation was not to be deemed income for child support purposes, and the trial court was reversed.
 The father owned 19% of the corporation.
 The other owners were his brother, his father, and an unrelated individual.
 An important part of the court’s reasoning was that the father did not have a controlling interest in this company, and therefore, he could not control whether net profits would be retained or distributed.
 The trial court, therefore, erred in considering his annual share of retained earnings as income.
 It was warned that a per se rule was not to be created.